AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Experimental Validation and Testbed Deployment

+The same figure includes heatmaps depicting spectrum occupancy across several frequency bands of relevance to LAE networks, comparing urban and rural environments below and above 50~m altitude.
+For each band and altitude group, occupancy is determined from the mean received power across the corresponding band, which is considered occupied when this mean exceeds $-45$~dBm.
+At lower altitudes, occupancy patterns vary considerably; for instance, LTE downlink Band~12 shows limited activity in Urban~2022 but significant utilization in Rural~2024.
+At higher altitudes, spectrum occupancy becomes denser and more uniform across most bands and years.
+These results confirm that both signal availability and interference conditions are strongly influenced by altitude, emphasizing the importance of altitude-aware spectrum characterization for reliable and efficient LAE network deployment.

 The unique characteristics and statistics of the real-world data, such as for altitude-dependent spectrum occupancy, underscore the importance of AI-driven solutions presented in this study.
 Such data-driven AI solutions can be used to improve spectrum sensing, interference mitigation, resource allocation, and trajectory optimization for LAE networks.
 They also highlight the need for integrated C2S frameworks and standardized testbed practices.
+Specifically, these results bridge the gap between the theoretical C2S challenges introduced in~Section~II-B and practical deployment.
+For instance, the altitude-dependent spectrum heterogeneity shown in the heatmaps implies that the radio environment is too dynamic, and therefore, static rule-based models could struggle.
+A collaborative C2S framework must integrate such real-world sensing capabilities to allocate resources.
+These experiments validate the need for a holistic C2S design for LAE networks because the results illustrate that physical sensing constrains AI models.

+Moreover, these measurements provide real-world data required to train and validate the AI models discussed in the previous sections.
+For example, the altitude-dependent path loss and interference data collected from the testbed are used to train Physics-Inspired Kolmogorov-Arnold Networks (PIKAN)~\cite{tekbiyik2025pikan}.
+PIKAN leverages this real-world dataset to learn symbolic, interpretable expressions of the channel that also employ physical propagation laws.
+This demonstrates that the AERPAW setups act as an enabler for AI model training and validation to capture complex non-stationary airspace behaviors such as elevation and altitude-dependent fading, while theoretical simulations often oversimplify these impacts.

-AERPAW plays a critical role in data generation and standardization efforts for LAE networks.
+AERPAW plays a critical role in data generation, model validation, and standardization efforts for LAE networks.
 The testbed can serve as a validation platform for emerging protocols related to spectrum coexistence, trajectory planning, and resource optimization.
 By supporting standardized interfaces and benchmarks, AERPAW can help ensure that AI-enhanced solutions are not only technically feasible but also interoperable and aligned with evolving global standards.